isomerpages/moe-edgefieldpri/_about-us/Vision, Mission, Values, Motto.md

 <h3>Our School Motto</h3>
 <p><strong>Believe to See</strong>
 </p>
-<h3>ENDEAVOUR TO EXCEL&nbsp;</h3>
+<h3>Our School Logo&nbsp;</h3>
-<p><strong>The logo</strong>&nbsp;depicts the school community endeavouring
+<p>The<strong> logo </strong>depicts the school's vision which is to empower
-to excel in all aspects of life - academically, socially, morally.
-The logo also depicts the school's theme which is to touch lives and in doing so the unity and solidarity of the school community comes through.</p>
+lives and touch lives.
+In doing so, the unity and solidarity of the school community comes through.</p>
 <p><strong>Maroon</strong>&nbsp;is used to emphasize the warmth of the school's
 environment and people.
-It also highlights the importance placed on human relationships.</p>
+It also highlights the importance placed on building positive relationships.</p>
 <p><strong>Cream&nbsp;</strong>is used to symbolize purity, sincerity and
 harmony.</p>
 <p></p>